DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2023-04-03-highlighting-problems-with-records.md

 ## How it works

-To help users find and fix problems, we've:
+To help users find and fix problems, we’ve:

 - added a home page card
 - changed the filters on the registered trainees page